Change the world

 A student who has been a Head Prefect (or Learner Council President) at his/her school and who meets the criteria for a Scholar Merit Bursary, qualifies for the School Leadership award of R4,200 in addition to the Scholar Merit Bursary.

-Students who were Head Prefects (or Learner Council President) but do not qualify for a Scholar Merit Bursary, nevertheless qualifies for a School Leadership Award of R4,200.
+Students who were Head Prefects (or Learner Council Presidents,) but do not qualify for a Scholar Merit Bursary, nevertheless qualifies for a School Leadership Award of R4,200.

 Documentary proof of Grade 12 results including Letter from the School verifying the Leadership role must be submitted to Financial Aid office at North Campus.
 The last day for submission is 31 March.